-The Group's primary strategic objectives for 2020 are to:
+The Group's primary strategic objectives for 2022 are:

-- To engage a leading engineering, procurement and construction firm to lead the construction of an Accoya® Wood manufacturing facility in China. - Together with the Group's chemical industry joint venture partner, NTAAC, to ensure that the Accoya® Wood manufacturing facility is constructed on time and on budget, and operated efficiently. - 3.
-To build relationships with large-volume wood product manufacturers through testing and trials in anticipation of Accoya® Wood being produced in the Group's own factory. - 4.
-To develop the Group's marketing and sales initiatives to further expand market channels and offtake agreements in the Chinese and ASEAN markets.
+- To engage a leading engineering, procurement and construction firm to lead the building of an Accoya[®] Wood manufacturing facility in China. - Together with the Group's chemical industry joint venture partner, NTAAC, to ensure that the Accoya® Wood manufacturing facility is constructed on time and on budget, and operated efficiently. - 3.
+To build relationships with large-volume wood product manufacturers through testing and trials in anticipation of Accoya® Wood being produced in the Group's own factory. - To develop the Group's marketing and sales initiatives to further expand market channels and offtake agreements.